henrijaeger/wireshark-awdl/README.md

 -----

-In order to capture packets from the network, you need to make the dumpcap program set-UID to root, or you need to have access to the appropriate entry under `/dev` if your system is so inclined (BSD-derived systems, and systems such as Solaris and HP-UX that support DLPI, typically fall into this category).
+In order to capture packets from the network, you need to make the dumpcap program set-UID to root or you need to have access to the appropriate entry under `/dev` if your system is so inclined (BSD-derived systems, and systems such as Solaris and HP-UX that support DLPI, typically fall into this category).
 Although it might be tempting to make the Wireshark and TShark executables setuid root, or to run them as root please don't.
 The capture process has been isolated in dumpcap;
-this simple program is less likely to contain security holes, and thus safer to run as root.
+this simple program is less likely to contain security holes and is thus safer to run as root.

 Please consult the man page for a description of each command-line